AtuAmbala/TTS/README.md

 If you use this code, please cite the Zenodo record:
 [![DOI](https://zenodo.org/badge/DOI/YOUR_DOI.svg)](https://doi.org/YOUR_DOI)

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-This research was supported by [Your Institution/Organization].
 Special thanks to the contributors of the freeCodeCamp repository and the open-source community.
 ```

 Replace the placeholders (`yourusername` and `YOUR_DOI`) with your actual GitHub username and the DOI provided by Zenodo before using this README.